Delos -Vita and Harold's Forgotten Garden

 Together with his wife Alice he will be talking about their time in the Japanese forest and the key themes that they observed and learnt about.

 They will explain how principles from this large scale forest can be applied to an area of any size.

 In their case it was a raised bed, 6x8m, sponsored by the Wilderness Foundation, that won a gold medal at Chelsea last year.

 Inspired by Nature - The New Perennial Movement of Hermannshof

 Cassian Schmidt, Director, Hermannshof Gardens, Germany

-At the Hermannshof Gardens he has been focussing on natural plant communities (mainly North American prairie and Eastern European steppe) as models for new sustainable plant combinations for the urban environment.
+His research has been focused on the 'New German Style' of planting, using stress tolerant natural plant communities (mainly North American prairie and Eastern European steppe) as models for new sustainable plant combinations for the urban environment.